We can help you with information and practical advice about preparation for adulthood and ‘transitioning’ from child to adult services.

 Most children and young people have thoughts about their future and have aspirations about pursuing a career which matches their interests and passions.
 They will want paid employment, independence, to be in good health, to have friendships, relationships and be involved with their community.
 A good quality education, health and care plan will contain a ‘golden thread’ (in the words of the Department for Education) that connects your aspirations with your needs, provision and outcomes.

-Your outcomes or goals should be included in your (EHC Plan), if you have one.
+Your outcomes or goals should be included in your Education Health and Care Plan (EHC Plan), if you have one.
 They should be ‘ambitious and stretching’ with the aim of helping you to improve your skills and knowledge.
-They are divided into short-term and long-term outcomes: a short-term outcome may last to end of the year whilst a long-term outcome to the end of the key stage or next stage of education.
-It's important that the outcomes are reviewed and updated at each and all that support over the years builds into small stepping-stones on the journey to adulthood.
+They are divided into short-term and long-term outcomes: a short-term outcome may last to the end of the year whilst a long-term outcome to the end of the key stage or next stage of education.
+It's important that the outcomes are reviewed and updated at each Annual Review of your EHC Plan and all that support over the years builds into small stepping-stones on the journey to adulthood.

 The preparation for adulthood starts from the earliest years for all young people.
 People around you have helped and supported you to make progress with each year that has passed.
 However from age 13 (Year 9), you will be asked to think about your future and what you would like to do as an adult.

-The review meeting for your My Support Plan or EHC Plan, should focus on planning and preparing you for adulthood.
-The outcomes in your plan from Year 9 onwards should also reflect you as an individual, including what you would like to do - whether that is engaged in further education, training or working towards some form of employment.
+The review meeting for your My Success Plan or EHC Plan, should focus on planning and preparing you for adulthood.
+The outcomes in your plan from Year 9 onwards should also reflect you as an individual, including what you would like to do - whether that is further education, training or working towards some form of employment.

 As an adult you become more independent.
 This means having more control over your life and making decisions about it.
 It is important that you feel ready for this and get any support or help that you need.